-At this time, it becomes important to make sure employee spirit is raised and plenty of motivation is provided, so that people are not weighed down and business does not lag, instead setting people up for a successful and fun filled new year.
+At this time, it becomes important to make sure employee spirit is raised and plenty of motivation is provided, so that people are not weighed down and business does not lag, instead setting people up for a successful and fun-filled new year.
+Here are five ways to do just that:

 After the festive season, everyone has a bit of junk food withdrawal.
 The best way to keep everyone happy and focused is to fuel their health by providing healthy snacks around the office to help them maintain their energy levels throughout the day.